 South Floridians can anticipate plumbing issues particularly after the rainy season, which can affect proper drainage and function of your system.
 We’ll discuss what silent signs to look for that could indicate your home has major plumbing problems.
-Licensed and state-certified, Art Plumbing, AC & Electric has been a family owned and operated business serving South Florida residents since 1983.
+Licensed and state-certified, Art Plumbing, Air Conditioning & Electric has been a family owned and operated business serving South Florida residents since 1983.

 One sign of a major plumbing problem is a sulfur-like odor coming from sink or tub drains which can be an indicator of backed-up or clogged pipes.
 Every drain in your home should have a trap installed and a vent at each to release odor through the roof.
 A maintenance inspection checks that drains, traps, and vents are functioning properly.
 If a problem is found this can save you costly plumbing repair later.